Archer (tank destroyer): Service

 Production started in mid-1943 and the Archer entered service in October 1944.
 It was used in North-West Europe and (in 1945) in Italy.
-By the end of the war, 655 of them had been produced.

 Under military doctrines prevalent in Commonwealth armies at the time, vehicles such as the Archer were "self-propelled anti-tank guns" and operated by the Royal Artillery (RA), rather than Royal Armoured Corps (RAC).
 This was the same for two vehicles of US origin, that were initially conceived as "tank destroyers" though not used as such by the British: the 3 in.
-Self-Propelled Mount M10 and 17 pdr Self-Propelled Achilles.)
+Self-Propelled Mount M10 and 17 pdr Self-Propelled Achilles.

 Post-war, the Egyptian Army received 200 ex-British Archers after the 1948 Arab-Israeli War.
 Some were successfully used against Israeli armour in 1956.
 The Archer served with some units of the Royal Armoured Corps in the British Army of the Rhine (BAOR) in the early 1950s.

 Jordanian Arab Legion and National Guard were supplied with 36 ex-British Archers in 1952.